AlliedPayment/docs/API/NetworkReject.md

 ## Purpose

-The Network Rejection api should be used to inform the system that a payment network rejected a payment.
+The Network Rejection application interface should be used to inform the system that a payment network rejected a payment.
 The payment network must provide the payment's ID and a reason why the payment was rejected.
-The system should then reject the payment coresponding with the provided ID, and add the reason to the payment's notes.
-Then the system should create a new payment based on the rejected payment's data.
-The new payment should be configured to not use the same network that rejected the original payment.
+The system will reject the payment corresponding with the provided ID and add the reason to the payment's notes.
+The system will create a new payment based on the rejected payment's data.
+The new payment will be configured to not use the same network that rejected the original payment.

 ## Endpoint